apache/cloudstack-documentation/source/adminguide/storage.rst

 CloudStack storage pool.
 Each storage pool is associated with a cluster or a zone.

-With regards to data disks, when a user executes a Disk Offering to create a data disk, the information is initially written to the CloudStack database only.
+With regards to data disks, when a User executes a Disk Offering to create a data disk, the information is initially written to the CloudStack database only.
 Upon the first request that the data disk be attached to an Instance, CloudStack determines what storage to place the volume